-- 14.2.1 Anti-doping rule violation decisions rendered under Articles 7.11, 8.6, 10.4, 10.5, 10.6, 10.12.3 or 13.5 shall include the full reasons for the decision, including, if applicable, a justification for why the greatest possible Consequences were not imposed.
-Where the decision is not in English or French, ASADA or another Anti-Doping Organisation shall provide a short English or French summary of the decision and the supporting reasons. - 14.2.2 An Anti-Doping Organisation having a right to appeal a decision received under Article 14.2.1 may, within fifteen days of receipt, request a copy of the full case file pertaining to the decision.
+- Anti-doping rule violation decisions rendered pursuant to Article 7.11, 8.6, 10.4, 10.5, 10.6, 10.12.3 or 13.5 shall include the full reasons for the decision, including, if applicable, a justification for why the greatest possible Consequences were not imposed.
+Where the decision is not in English or French, SIA or another Anti-Doping Organisation shall provide a short English or French summary of the decision and the supporting reasons. - 14.2.2 An Anti-Doping Organisation having a right to appeal a decision received pursuant to Article 14.2.1 may, within fifteen days of receipt, request a copy of the full case file pertaining to the decision.